Bigel0w/fluent-plugin-snmptrap/README.md

 # Fluent::Plugin::SnmpTrap

-fluentd-plugin-snmptrap is an input plugin for [Fluentd](http://fluentd.org)
+fluent-plugin-snmptrap is an input plug-in for [Fluentd](http://fluentd.org)

 ## Installation